Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Oregon and its opponents have combined for 55.5 points -- this matchup's over/under -- just two times this year.

-- Cal and its opponents have combined to score more than 55.5 points in two games this season.
+- Oregon and its opponents have combined to score more than 54.5 points in all five games this season.

-- The combined points per game average of the two teams, 60, is 4.5 points above Friday's over/under.

-- These two squads combine to surrender 49.4 points per game, 6.1 fewer than this contest's over/under.
+- Cal's games have gone over 54.5 points in three of five chances this season.

+- Friday's over/under is 5.5 points lower than the two team's combined 60 points per game average.

 Oregon Stats and Trends

+- Thus far this season Oregon has one win against the spread.

-- The Ducks have yet to cover the spread this season when favored by 14 points or more in three chances.
+- The Ducks have been favored by 13.5 points or more three times this season and have not covered the spread in any of them.

-- Oregon's games this year have hit the over on two of five set point totals (40%).
+- Oregon's games this year have eclipsed the over/under two times in five opportunities (40%).

-- Oregon is 1-3 against the spread and 4-0 overall this season when the team notches more than 27.6 points.
+- When Oregon records more than 27.6 points, it is 1-3 against the spread and 4-0 overall.

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.